Plasma Skin Tightening is a non surgical cosmetic enhancement designed to shrink the skin using a sterile, disposable probe.

-- Inform your client to stay out of the sun, tanning salons and refrain from using any self-tanning products for three weeks.
+- Stay out of the sun, tanning salons and refrain from using any self-tanning products for at least three weeks.

-- Their practitioner may prescribe medicine even if they do not have a history of cold sores or if they have other contraindications which may put them at risk of developing side effects following treatment your PC may give you medication to prevent cold sores.
+- If you have a history of cold sores or have other contraindications which may put them at risk of developing side effects following treatment your PC may give you medication to prevent cold sores.

-- We recommend to take “before and after” treatment photos for comparison.
+- We recommend to that you take “before and after” treatment photos for comparison.
 A photo consent waiver will be provided at the time of the appointment for in office photos to be taken.

 After treatment, clients should expect redness and swelling.
 Application of ice packs or hydrating masks can soothe, and help reduce swelling.
 We also recommend the use of Scalpa Rehab and cold packs directly after treatment to reduce the swelling in the area and speed up recovery.
 Information and purchase of these products can be found on our website under the Fibroblast training page.